jasper-tech/Personal-Wallet/README.md

 - Historical spending data for charts and analytics
 - Account balance and financial statistics

-## 🔧 Customization

-### Styling

-- Modify `tailwind.config.js` for custom colors and themes
-- Update component styles in individual component files
-- Global styles can be modified in `src/styles/globals.css`

 ### Data Structure

 - Transaction types and categories can be modified in `src/types/`